Article updated in July 2020 You probably already know that converting to SAP S/4HANA will not be another mere upgrade as in the past…

 The first thing to do is to check the SAP simplification list, where you will be able to compare the new SAP S/4HANA with the classic ERP functionalities.
-It is important to explore the potential impact to your system.
+It is also important to explore the potential impacts on your system.

-2. Convert ECC to S/4 where a S/4 implementation would have been faster and cheaper
+2. Convert ECC to S/4 where an S/4 implementation would have been faster and cheaper

 Photo credit: SAP S/4HANA Basics

 SAP provides full conversion automation tools.
 However, it may be worth starting from zero if: